 - Does Board orientation include information about strategy, enterprise risk management, care governance and the roles and responsibilities of Directors?

 - Where capability gaps may exist, do you support training to build the skills and competence required to manage risk?

 - Do you have organisation-wide risk management information systems that are integrated and support risk data aggregation and transparent reporting?

 Frameworks and procedures are just a piece of paper if not implemented.
-Often failures in risk management are as a result of poorly implemented frameworks or committees not undertaking their full scope of duties per their Terms of Reference.
+Often failures in risk management that we see in the sector are a result of a failure to implement risk frameworks or committees not undertaking their full scope of duties per their Terms of Reference.

 - Have you completed a gap analysis of your Risk Management Framework and Audit and Risk Committee terms of reference to see if all the described duties and practices are actually in place?

 - Is there a staged plan to implement any outstanding actions?
-Is it reviewed regularly at Board?
+Is it reviewed regularly by the Board?

 Stephen Ratcliffe, Senior Risk Consultant – ERM